Together, let’s make lonely feel less alone

 Our mission: reduce loneliness, one conversation at a time

 We exist to make connection easier and support more accessible.
 Our approach blends evidence-informed counselling, peer support, and community initiatives.
-We focus on practical tools to navigate isolation, gentle check-ins that rebuild confidence, and spaces—online and in-person—where people feel seen and heard.
+We focus on practical tools to deal with isolation, gentle check-ins that rebuild confidence, and spaces—online and in-person—where people feel seen and heard.
 We’re transparent about how we work: clear boundaries, informed consent, and a robust safeguarding policy that protects you and our team.
 We train volunteers in active listening, trauma-aware care, and crisis escalation.
 We measure impact through anonymous feedback, wellbeing check-ins, and partnership outcomes with local services—publishing plain-language updates so you know what’s working and why.
 Ethics guide everything we do: confidentiality with exceptions only for safety risk, data handled with care, and inclusive support for all identities and backgrounds

 The story behind the Kind Company Project

-Human Kindness Project began with a simple truth: loneliness can happen to anyone, and it feels lighter when you don’t carry it alone.
+Kind Company Project began with a simple truth: loneliness can happen to anyone, and it feels lighter when you don’t carry it alone.
 What started as a handful of conversations grew into a foundation connecting people with compassionate listeners and qualified counsellors.
 We built a model that meets people where they are—whether that’s a phone call, a message, or a session with a professional—because the first step should feel simple and safe.
 Today, we’re focused on impact over hype: more meaningful conversations, faster access to support, and partnerships that turn empathy into action

 Meet the people behind the care

-Aisha R. — Founder & Lead Counsellor
+Jonathan Riley — Founder & Lead Counsellor

 Voices we’ve walked with